elwiderman/shadystuffs/wp-content/plugins/woocommerce-stock-manager/readme.txt

 For the changelog of earlier versions, please refer to the separate [changelog.txt](https://plugins.svn.wordpress.org/woocommerce-stock-manager/trunk/changelog.txt) file.

 == Upgrade Notice ==

+= 3.4.0 =
+Fixes related to Filter by 'In stock' not working after last update, Product categories with special characters not displaying correctly in dashboard filters.
+Recommended upgrade.

+= 3.3.0 =
+WordPress 6.8 compatible, WooCommerce 9.8.2 compatible, Support for updating Stock field for WooCommerce variable parent products, Fixes related to Variation product stock not updating correctly for WooCommerce Subscriptions, Filter by 'out of stock' not working for WooCommerce product variations, 'Manage stock' checkbox incorrectly appeared enabled on variations when only the parent product had it active.
+Recommended upgrade.

 = 3.2.0 =
 WordPress 6.7.1 compatible, WooCommerce 9.4.2 compatible, Fixes related to Internationalization related warnings on WordPress v6.7, CSV export fails when WooCommerce Product title contains '#'.
 Recommended upgrade.